Consumer Medicine Information

 When to use it

 Apply APOC-5FU once or twice daily as advised by your doctor.

-Using it at the same time each day will have the best effect and will also help you
+Using it at the same time each day will have the best effect.
+It will also help you

-you remember when to use it.
+remember when to use it.

 How long to use it for